FofLof/ExcelToHTML/README.md

-Simple program using .NET framework to convert an excel to HTML format to help with screen readers
+Simple program using .NET framework to convert an excel to pure HTML format with no javascript to help with screen readers